 In face of mounting concerns about the risk of laparoscopic power morcellators spreading cancer concerns during the uterine fibroid removal, Johnson & Johnson’s Ethicon division announced that it is recalling all of the devices they have manufactured in recent years, and will be getting out of the power morcellator business.

-The Strick Law Offices are reviewing potential lawsuits for women throughout the United States who have been diagnosed with the spread of aggressive cancer following a laparoscopic hysterectomy or uterine fibroid removal surgery where a power morcellator was used.
+The Strick Injury Law and Mediation are reviewing potential lawsuits for women throughout the United States who have been diagnosed with the spread of aggressive cancer following a laparoscopic hysterectomy or uterine fibroid removal surgery where a power morcellator was used.